-The Consortium works closely with providers of affordable housing for elderly populations and for populations with special needs to increase opportunities to housing populations in need.
+The Consortium works closely with providers of affordable housing for elderly populations and those with special needs to expand housing opportunities for vulnerable residents.
+Mental health organizations, such as Mental Health Association Oklahoma, are active members of the Consortium, helping to strengthen coordination between housing and supportive services.